Hydroelectric Power Plant - Thrust Bearing

 Figure - The main bearing (left) exhibits delamination of the Babbitt overlay (inset picture on right).

 It was decided that the bearing would be put back into operation and repaired at the next shut-down since that outage was to be longer and would provide the necessary time to repair the bearing.
 The oil was changed and the unit was put back in service.
-Unfortunately, as the bearing began to fail, the vibration in the power turbine unit became so excessive that it shook the plant and caused a number of machines to move on their mountings.
+Unfortunately, as the bearing began to fail, the vibration in the power turbine unit became so excessive that it shook the plant and caused several machines to move on their mountings.
 The end result was a forced shut-down of the plant for three months to re-mount all the equipment (and to repair the thrust bearing on this power unit).

 With reciprocating machinery, such as a diesel engine, the wear particles generated tend to be small (<10 microns).
 As a result, ICP analysis can easily pinpoint the specific wear modes and conditions of the machine.